-In October 2011, Catherine was appointed Shadow Minister for Children and Young Families by Ed Miliband.
-Catherine became Shadow Exchequer Secretary to the Treasury and a member of the Shadow Treasury team in May 2012, before being appointed Shadow Economic Secretary to the Treasury in October 2013 – more information about this role can be read here.
+In October 2011, Catherine was appointed Shadow Minister for Children and Young Families.
+Shen then became Shadow Exchequer Secretary to the Treasury and a member of the Shadow Treasury team in May 2012, before being appointed Shadow Economic Secretary to the Treasury in October 2013 – more information about this role can be read here.

 Catherine is a member of several All-Party Parliamentary Groups (APPGs).
 She is the co-chair of the APPG for International Anti-Corruption, which she founded, as well as being an active member of the APPGs on Multiple Sclerosis, Diabetes and HIV/AIDS.
 Catherine is also a passionate advocate for apprenticeships and introduced an Apprenticeships Bill into the House of Commons shortly after first being elected – read more here.

 Catherine lives in the constituency with her husband, Rhys, and their three young children.